-People who want a square cut and high shine: Radiant cuts embody their name with tiny facets that catch the light in a variety of ways.
+- Brilliant in more ways than one - Radiant cuts embody their name with tiny facets that catch the light in a variety of ways.
 The radiant diamond is in the square category but has soft edges and brilliant luster.

-Anyone looking for a timeless diamond: Round diamonds are a classic choice that will always be chic.
+- Timeless design - Round diamonds are a classic choice that will always be chic.
 Whether it's a pair of stud earrings, an engagement ring or a bracelet, it's the perfect choice for any fashion taste.